 Philippine Eagle Tattoos

-The Philippine eagle is a combination of beautiful, intimidating, and graceful.
+The Philippine eagle tattoo is a combination of beautiful, intimidating, and graceful.

-For people who want to carry a reminder of their homeland with them, the simple elegance and beauty of the Philippine eagle tattoo makes this a great memorial option.
+For people who want to carry a reminder of their homeland with them, the simple elegance and beauty of the Philippine eagle tattoo make this a great memorial option.

-Whether combined with national flowers or simply on their own, the Philippine eagle makes a great tattoo and tribute to the Philippines.
+Whether combined with flower tattoos or simply on its own, the Philippine eagle makes a great tattoo and tribute to the Philippines.

 Harpy Eagle Tattoos

-Harpies are considered harbingers of death and serious omen, so for the darker person who enjoys a more serious and nuanced tattoo, harpy eagle tattoos might just be the perfect choice.
+Harpies are considered harbingers of final exit and serious omen, so for the darker person who enjoys a more serious and nuanced tattoo, harpy eagle tattoos might just be a perfect choice.

-Fiercely detailed, sharply cawing, and often considered a death omen for other animals, a harpy eagle tattoo is a great option for a serious and ominous tattoo choice!
+Fiercely detailed, sharply cawing, and often considered a bad omen for other animals, a harpy eagle tattoo is a great option for a serious and ominous tattoo choice!